d13co/algorand-find-missing-seed-word/README.md

 ## Usage

+You can run this directly like so, replacing any seed word you don't know with XXX:

 ```
-npx algorand-find-missing-seed-word@1.0.0 [your 25 seed words here with the unknown one(s) replaced as "XXX"]
+npx algorand-find-missing-seed-word@1.0.0 [your 25 seed words]
 ```

 The first time you run this, it will ask if it is OK to install the package.